“JUST AS TOAST IS OUR GO-TO SNACKAGE IN THE UK, IN SOUTHERN INDIA DOSAS ARE DEVOURED WHENEVER HUNGER STRIKES”

 Cooking a dosa is a masterclass in the transformation of humble ingredients into culinary catnip.
 Ground lentils and rice are stirred together with water to make a batter, left to ferment, then fried into pancakes.
 Crisp on the outside and vaguely spongy within (all the better for soaking up flavour), it is unsurprising that the dosa ranks among southern India’s culinary treasures.

-Just as toast is go-to snackage in the UK, dosas are considered a breakfast favourite in parts of India but in practice, they are generally devoured whenever hunger strikes.
+Just as toast is our go-to snackage in the UK, dosas are considered a breakfast favourite in parts of India but in practice, they are generally devoured whenever hunger strikes.
 Comforting and filling, the batter can be made from a slew of ingredients that yield different textures, colours and flavours.
 Often, they’re wrapped around spiced mashed vegetables to make a divine edible pillow, then accessorised with chutney and perhaps a wet and soupy sambar for dunking.

 “In all southern Indian kitchens dosas are really important,” says Gaurav Gautam, director of Borough Market Kitchen’s Horn OK Please stand, which fries, folds and fills hundreds of dosas for ravenous customers each week.
 “A lot of people will keep a jug of dosa batter ready in the fridge so it’s ready to go when they’re hungry.”

 Dosas are commonly made with rice and urad lentils, sometimes scented with fenugreek.
 But, really, dosas aren’t about sticking to a single set of rules.
 Rava dosas are made with semolina and rice, imbued with cumin, ginger, asafoetida and nuts.
 Nariyal dosas come with coconut chutney, while a love-in of flour, rice flour, coconut, jaggery and sometimes cardamom give rise to jaggery dosas.